After reading this guide, you will:

 TL;DR

-Most tools only let you set dimensions or a quality percentage, so you resize, then check the KB, then try again.
-A target-size mode does the math for you.
-You enter "100 KB" and the app auto-tunes JPEG quality, downscaling if it has to, until the file lands at or just below that number in a single pass.
+Most tools only let you set dimensions or a quality percentage, so you resize, check the KB, and try again.
+A target-size mode does the math.
+You enter 100 KB and the app auto-tunes JPEG quality per image, downscaling if it must, until the file lands at or just below that number in one pass.
+Batch Picture Resizer is the pick here; most others make it a manual loop.

 This request has no clean answer in most resizers, and it comes up constantly.
-Upload forms, email limits, and government portals all reject anything over a fixed weight.
-As one Python thread put it, the same quality setting produces wildly different file sizes across images, so guessing is hopeless.
-A dedicated target-size mode removes the guesswork.
-Batch Picture Resizer adds a "KB" unit next to the size fields, offers presets from 20 KB to 5 MB, and tries quality values in memory until the JPEG hits your target, writing to disk only once.
+Upload forms, email limits, and government portals reject anything over a fixed weight.
+The trap is that a single quality setting produces wildly different file sizes across images, so a quality slider is pure guesswork.
+A dedicated target-size mode removes it.
+Batch Picture Resizer adds a KB unit next to the size fields, offers presets from 20 KB up to 5 MB, and tries quality values in memory until each JPEG hits your target, writing to disk only once.
+That last detail matters at scale: everything else here that gets you to an exact size makes you export, check, and redo.
 When you simply want a smaller JPEG for the web rather than an exact number, our JPG image resizer walkthrough shows the quicker route.

 Source